Fall on campus

 The scheduled time frame for each mandatory course to take place can be viewed here.
 Additional information on each of the mandatory training courses is provided below.

-• Cyber Security takes you on a tour of the threat landscape and shows you the most common ways bad guys try to trick you.
+• Cyber Security Awareness in the Workplace takes you on a tour of the threat landscape and shows you the most common ways bad guys try to trick you.
 Three real-world scenarios show you strategies and techniques hackers use to take control of your computer system.
 You’ll learn about the seven areas of an email that can contain red flags that alert you to a possible attack.
 The Danger Zone exercise will let you apply what you’ve learned by helping a typical computer user steer clear of six real-world social engineering attacks.

 • Title IX encompasses many forms of sex-based discrimination in which no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving federal financial assistance.